"Broad vision and a

 University, and Director of the Steno Museum, The Danish National Museum for

-the History of Science, Aarhus University
+the History of the Exact Sciences, Aarhus University

 "This is a recommendation,